krischer/seishub.plugins.event_based_data/README.md

 earthquake group) - the natural interpretation being that the waveform recorded the earthquake.

-Waveforms can be described in more detail with the help of three additional
-pieces:
+Every uploaded waveform has to be bound to a preexisting event.
+To be able to differentiate waveforms for the same event and the same channel the plugin currently employs two additional fields per waveform:

+* **is_synthetic**: A simple flag
+* **tag**: A short tag describing the waveform.
+The empty tag, by convention, is reserved for the raw, recorded waveform.

+In the future, the plugin will be expanded to allow for more detailed waveform descriptions.
+The current plan is to describe all waveforms (in addition to the two fields described above) with the help of three files:

 * **Station metadata** -> Sufficient to fully describe raw waveforms
-* **Processing.xml** -> A (yet-to-be-defined) XML format detailing the (signal) processing that has been applied to the waveform.
+* **Processing.xml** -> A (yet-to-be-defined) XML format detailing the (signal) processing that has been applied to the waveform. **Not yet implemented**
 * **Synthetic.xml** -> A (yet-to-be-defined) XML format detailing the origin of the waveform.
-This mostly means the solver used to generate the waveform, the mesh and model it operated on and other parameters.
+This mostly means the solver used to generate the waveform, the mesh and model it operated on and other parameters. **Not yet implemented**

-The combined usage of these three resources and the event they are bound to should be able to completely describe any waveform that occurs e.g. in the course of a tomographic inversion.
+The combined usage of these three resources and the event they are bound to should be able to completely describe any waveform that occurs, e.g. in the course of a tomographic inversion.

 ## Installation